 General Conference 2012, a gathering of nearly-1,000 delegates from around the world, which meets every four years, began yesterday in Tampa, Florida.

 This morning, Bishop Peter Weaver delivered the Episcopal Address on behalf of the Council of Bishops of The United Methodist Church.
-You can listen to the audio recording of the address here, or you can watch the video of the entire morning worship service here (the message begins at the 21-minute mark).
+You can watch the video of the entire morning worship service here (the message begins at the 21-minute mark).

 I watched the video and took some notes, some of which I’ll share in this post.
 Bishop Weaver talked about “Resurrection Revolution.”

 Discussing the story of Christ’s resurrection, Bishop Weaver noted …

 Go make disciples of all nations, baptizing, teaching.
 And by the way, I will be with you.
 And the followers of Jesus don’t even wait to form a committee.
 They go.
 It’s Eastertide.
 And we are still in the resurrection revolution, called to go to new places.